aws/language-server-runtimes/README.md

 The following steps outline how to enable encrypted credentials:

 1. Create a random 256 bit (32 byte) encryption key.
-2. Pass the `--set-credentials-encryption-key` command line argument to the DEXP server process at launch.
+2. Pass the `--set-credentials-encryption-key` command line argument to the server process at launch.
 This will signal to the server that the client wants to enable encryption and will wait for the encryption options.
 3. Immediately send a JSON blob over `stdin` with the information in the script below, followed by the new line `/n` character, which will signal the end of transmission to the runtime.
 If LSP initialization continues, encryption options have been validated and saved.
 In case of errors or unsupported parameters, the runtime process will exit.

 ```json